 On 18 July 2019 we received feedback (known as the ‘draft determination’) from Ofwat on our enhanced business plan for 2020-2025, which we submitted on 1 April 2019.
 In our enhanced plan, we said we'd do more for less - reducing the cost, improving our performance commitments and cutting customer bills.
-We're reviewing Ofwat’s draft determination response in detail and will submit our full response to the regulator on 30 August 2019 – following the timescales set out.
+We have reviewed Ofwat’s draft determination response in detail and on 30 August 2019 submitted our full response to the regulator – following the timescales set out.

 If you would like to see more about our revised plan, the commitments we’re making and how it delivers the best possible value for our customers watch our video below.